 The beaches of Cape Town are not so crowded as peak season, but choose your time carefully: Easter school holidays start in late March when families pack the sands and take to the roads for camping and a long weekend away.
 And the city can be congested during the several big sporting events.
 Then, the more popular places can book up months in advance.
 Prices remain high, but many places drop their rates when shoulder season begins after Easter.

 Where to Go

-March means the beginning of the Autumn harvest—the ideal time to visit the Winelands.
+March means the beginning of the fall harvest—the ideal time to visit the Winelands.
 The vineyards bask in warm, sunny weather, and the vines are beginning to turn to crimson and gold.
-Rent a car and spent a few days winery-hopping around Stellensbosch and Franschhoek, or visit the less-explored, up-and-coming Elgin Region, with its cooler climate and more delicate wines.
+Rent a car and spend a few days winery-hopping around Stellensbosch and Franschhoek, or visit the less-explored, up-and-coming Elgin Region, with its cooler climate and more delicate wines.

-If a safari is on your agenda, consider March a ‘Goldilocks Season’ for visiting Kruger National Park and other northern game parks.
+If a safari is on your schedule, consider March a 'Goldilocks Season' for visiting Kruger National Park and other northern game parks.
 The temperature is not too hot nor too cold.
-It’s just right!
-Afternoon thunderstorms are waning, while you don’t yet need to pack your winter Eskimo gear for early morning game drives.
-Colorful migratory bird-life is still in residence.
+It's just right!
+Afternoon thunderstorms are waning, while you don't yet need to pack your winter gear for early morning game drives.
+Colorful migratory birdlife is still in residence.
 And the big cats have started to come out of the shade in the daytime.

 Chat with a local specialist who can help organize your trip.